-For underfunded plans, the maximum amortization period for amortizing gains and losses is decreased from current levels by one year for each active member less than the 20-member threshold.
-For example, an employer with 8 active members and a current maximum amortization period of 25 will use (25-(20-8)) = 13 year amortization period for the gain or loss in that year's valuation.
+For underfunded plans, the maximum period for amortizing losses is decreased by 1 year for each active member less than the 20 member threshold.
+For example, an employer with 8 active members and a current maximum amortization period of 25 will use (25-(20-8)) = 13-year amortization period for the gain or loss in that year's valuation.
 Under this policy, the lowest amortization period will be 25-(20-1) = 6 years.
-Once the plan is overfunded, the amortization period will revert back to the standard 25 years.
+Once the plan is overfunded, the amortization period will revert back to the standard policy.
+Beginning December 31, 2020, the member threshold will be lowered to 15 to be consistent with the decrease in the standard amortization period to 20.